Should you purchase remaindered books from your publisher?

 “Remaindered books or remainders are printed books that are no longer selling well and whose remaining unsold copies are liquidated by the publisher at greatly reduced prices.
 While the publisher may take a net loss on the sales of these books, they are able to recover at least some of their sunken costs on the sale and clear out space in the warehouses.
 Only hardcovers and trade paperbacks (paperback books, often larger than “pocket” paperbacks, sold “to the trade” or directly to sales outlets) are typically remaindered.
 A book that might retail for $20 will typically be purchased by someone specializing in remainders for $1 and resold for approximately $5.” – https://en.wikipedia.org/wiki/Remaindered_book

 In short, the majority of mainstream books are eventually remaindered – in some cases, much too quickly.
-For example, I found an outstanding work of fiction in the Dollar Tree Store in 2018, which was published in 2015.
+For example, I found an outstanding work of fiction in the Dollar Tree Store in 2018 that was only published in 2015.
 By comparison, books that we produce (as an Indy Publisher) might sell for a decade or more.
 A book that we published in 2015 really took off in 2018.
 We avoided the burden of warehoused copies via the print-on-demand alternative.

 My experience with remaindered books: